4W4I5/Semester-5-Notes/DB/DB 14 September, 2023.md

 	- Participation
 		- just write a phrase ez

-Entity-Entitty
+	- Entity-Entitty
-- A weak entity will always be fully dependent on the strong entity
+		- A weak entity will always be fully dependent on the strong entity M-N
+-